Chapter 1: The Apprenticeship

 His immortal life had begun with the idea that no one had a choice.
 Some men were born kings, and some men were born beggars, and the kings would bear future kings, and the beggars would bear future beggars.

-Now, living in a tower of glass and steel, looking down on an ocean of electric lights, he knew he was surrounded by the descendants of people he once knew, kings and beggars both.
+Now, living in a tower of glass and steel, looking down on an ocean of electric lights, he was surrounded by the descendants of people he once knew, kings and beggars both.
 Yet they all lived in mostly the same way, with indoor plumbing, climate control, and supermarkets.

 Some still lived in poverty, of course.
 Yet the beggar of today often was descended from a king of so long ago.
 And there was just as much chance that a descendant of the ancient beggars was living in a palace now.